RuwanthiLakshika/Sentiment-Analysis-Project/README.md

 ## Problem Statement
-In this project, we aim to perform sentiment analysis on product reviews.
-Given a review, our goal is to determine whether it is a positive or negative sentiment.
+In this project, aim to perform sentiment analysis on product reviews.
+Given a review, goal is to determine whether it is a positive or negative sentiment.
 We’ll also keep track of the count of positive and negative reviews separately.

 ### Approach
 1. Data Collection: